 The Difference Between Cash Flow and Income Investing

-The main reason for cash flow investing is to provide funds to cover expenses, or even increase wealth if earnings are put into investments vs using it for expenses.
+The main reason for cash flow investing is to provide funds to cover expenses, although some investors invest the income instead of spending it which increases net worth, thereby increasing wealth from that income.
 On the other hand, the main reason for capital gains investing is to buy assets that increase in price during ownership so they can eventually be sold for a profit.

 Timing for Cash Flow Vs Capital Gains Investing